 How to Grow Winter Wheat

-To plant winter wheat as cover crop, rake the garden smooth, removing debris and large rocks.
+To plant winter wheat as a cover crop, rake the garden smooth, removing debris and large rocks.

-Direct seed winter wheat in dry soil, in rows of 6-14 inch widths and 2inches deep or simply broadcast seeds, lightly rake in and water winter wheat with a garden hose set on mist.
+Direct seed winter wheat in dry soil, in rows of 6 to 14 inch (15-36 cm.) widths and 2 inches (5 cm.) deep or simply broadcast seeds, lightly rake in and water winter wheat with a garden hose set on mist.

 A couple of cold weeks will induce winter wheat to flower and thereafter become dormant until the spring when it can then be tilled into the garden soil.